isabellargoodman/Legacy-effect-project/README.md

 ecoregions map.Rmd: This markdown file includes code to create figure 1b.

-climate extreme analysis.Rmd: This markdown file includes code for analysis of legacy effects following climatically extreme years, and code to create figure 3.
+climate extreme analysis.Rmd: This markdown file includes code for analysis of legacy effects following climatically extreme years, and code to create figure 3 and supporting figure 3.

-figures for legacy paper.Rmd: This markdown file inlcudes code for creating figure 2, and supporting figure 5,6,and 7.
+figures for legacy paper.Rmd: This markdown file inlcudes code for creating figure 2, and supporting figure 4 and 5.

 # additional information